CChampness/CNC-Portfolio/README.md

 This is a React application that is deployed to GitHub Pages.

 ## Motivation
-As a client looking to engage expertise with building and maintaining single-page applications, you will want to view my work samples so that you can assess whether I might be a good candidate to meet your requirement.
+If you are a client looking to engage expertise with building and maintaining single-page applications, then of course you will want to view my work samples so that you can assess whether I might be a good candidate to meet your requirements.

 ## Features of this portfolio application
 * This is a single-page application portfolio.